5 ways to save material in next generation products

 2. Increase the surface variation

-By adding a 3D texture to a surface you can increase the distance heat has to transfer across the prouct from A to B, thereby improving insulation performance while reducing material needed.
+By adding a 3D texture to a surface you can increase the distance heat has to transfer across the product from A to B, thereby improving insulation performance while reducing material needed.

 3. Combine functionality

-Integrate functions in one single part to reduce number of components and number of materials needed to realize the product.
+Integrate functions in one single part to reduce number of components and number of materials needed to realise the product.
 Like for example combining the fixation of cells with the battery pack structure.

 4. Design for zero waste

 Avoid after-processes creating material waste, like for example machining.
-Instead, consider manufacturing methods that are making use of only the material needed to make the product, like for example z.trusion®, injection molding or sheet metal forming.
+Instead, consider manufacturing methods that make use of only the material needed to manufacture the product, like for example z.trusion®, injection molding or sheet metal forming.

 5. Imprint a pattern onto your product